tcltk/tcl/doc/markdown/time.md

 # Description

-This command will call the Tcl interpreter *count* times to evaluate *script* (or once if *count* is not specified).
+This command will call the Tcl interpreter \fIcount\fR times to evaluate \fIscript\fR (or once if \fIcount\fR is not specified).
 It will then return a string of the form

 ```
 503.2 microseconds per iteration